Skip to main content

 Plotting scripts

 We have provided some basic plotting scripts to get started.
 We are using matplotlib.
 The function gem5GetStat extracts the user-specified stats from the stats.txt from each [Benchmark]/[CPU]/[MEM].
 We insert this data info a panda frame line 58-60:plot/scripts.py and plot it.
+Store all your generated plots into the plots folder.

 $ cd plots